Thank you, frontline healthcare workers!

-Members of Congress have tried to pass legislation to provide student loan forgiveness for front-line healthcare workers but to no avail.
+Members of Congress including Rep. Carolyn Maloney (D-NY) have tried to pass the Frontline Health Workers Act to provide student loan forgiveness for front-line healthcare workers but to no avail.

 The good news is that medical professionals and healthcare workers already have access to some of the best student loan forgiveness programs out there.
 Some of these programs forgive loans, while others provide money to student loan borrowers in the form of a loan repayment program (LRP).

-Public Service Loan Forgiveness (PSLF) for healthcare workers
+Public Service Loan Forgiveness Program (PSLF) for healthcare workers

 PSLF is the broadest and best student loan forgiveness option for medical professionals.
-Here are its qualifications:
+Here are its eligibility requirements:

 - Federal Direct Loans are eligible (not FFEL loans or private student loans)